-'Darker, natural brown tones are the current go-to choice as they really give that cosy feel that is synonymous with the country style, emphasising natural materials, exposed wood and tactile surfaces.'
+'Darker, natural brown tones are the current go-to choice as they really give that cozy feel that is synonymous with the country style, emphasizing natural materials, exposed wood and tactile surfaces.'

-A pantry was a traditional element of period kitchens – helping to keep dry good, well, dry, and meats and fish cool.
+A pantry was a traditional element of country kitchens – helping to keep dry good, well, dry, and meats and fish cool.
 And today's pantry ideas are even more functional.

 Update the look for now by investing a freestanding model and use it to store dry goods or to hide away modern breakfast equipment.

-Many country kitchens feature tiled splashbacks at their heart.
-Trends are currently for colour, repeating patterns and experimenting with different layouts – even the humble Metro brick is being used to create herringbone shapes.
+Many country kitchens feature tiled backsplash at their heart.
+Kitchen trends are currently for color, repeating patterns and experimenting with different layouts.

 These Drops tiles by Porcelain Superstore, in white are a play on classic Moroccan fan tiles, but sit just as well behind a classic range oven in this country-style kitchen.